Learn to Speak Persian: Your Complete Guide to the Farsi Language

-And while there are of course a variety of past, future, progressive and other tenses in Persian, just as in every language, the present and simple past are a perfectly good catch-all for anything that’s happened, is happening or is going to happen.
+There are a variety of past, future, progressive and other tenses in Persian, just as in every language.
+But the present and simple past are a good catch-all for anything that’s happened, is happening, or is going to happen.

-Once you do go beyond the basics and start looking at grammar, you’ll find that other tenses simply build on the same two basic sets of conjugation rules, with the addition of four basic verbs you’ll also use in almost every sentence in Persian:
+Once you do go beyond the basics and start looking at grammar, you’ll find that other tenses simply build on the same two basic sets of conjugation rules.
+That is, with the addition of four basic verbs you’ll use in almost every sentence in Persian:

 Hacking Word Order In Persian

-Persian is agglutinative which means, the verb comes at the end, and suffixes abound.
-As such, words sometimes get stacked up behind each other in elaborate suspense-filled strings.
+Words sometimes get stacked up behind each other in elaborate phrases.
 By the time you reach the end of a sentence, you may have completely forgotten what the beginning was about.

 Yes, it takes time to adapt to a reversed sentence structure, because it involves reversing the order in which you think.
-But Persian is so much more forgiving in this respect than English, in which playing with word order for the sake of ease might make people think you were impersonating Yoda.
+But Persian is much more forgiving in this respect than English.

-Most native speakers of Persian, on the other hand, will understand and encourage you regardless of what order the words come out, as I found during my own travels.
+Most native speakers of Persian will understand and encourage you no matter in what order you say the words, as I found during my own travels.

 Getting Started: Resources For Learning Persian